-At Manor Leas Infant School the children develop scientific minds right from the EYFS.
+At Manor Leas Infant School the children develop scientific minds right from the Early Years Foundation Stage.
 They learn to question, observe through all their senses, ask questions, look for similarities and differences and changes over time as well as sorting and classifying.
 Pupils are given the opportunity to explore their own interests as well as being guided by staff.

 In Key Stage One children meet an exciting range of themes through which their science skills are extended.
 In Year 1 they learn about themselves, light and dark, sound, growing plants, pushes and pulls and even visit the local park!
 In Year 2 scientific enquiry skills are developed further as the children learn through themes such as being healthy, changes in materials, forces and movement, electricity and plant and animals in the environment - with an exciting trip to the seaside.
 The children also have the opportunity to spend two days (residential) at Rand Farm learning about where their food comes from.